• Skip to primary navigation

 Woolly bear caterpillars (larvae) look for thick piles of leaves to hide in.

-The answer to the question, “Where do bugs go in the winter?” or how do insects survive the winter varies then according to the insect species.
+The answer to the question, “Where do bugs go in the winter?” or how do insects survive the winter varies depending on the insect species.
 Isn’t nature wonderful?

 Previous Post: « Recipe for Sweet Potato Sushi